micmejia/bible-dump/NKJV/Acts/Acts 7.md

 and delivered him out of all his troubles, and gave him favor and wisdom in the presence of Pharaoh, king of Egypt; and he made him governor over Egypt and all his house.

 ###### 11
-Now a famine and great [^a]trouble came over all the land of Egypt and Canaan, and our fathers found no sustenance.
+Now a famine and great trouble came over all the land of Egypt and Canaan, and our fathers found no sustenance.

 ###### 12
 But when Jacob heard that there was grain in Egypt, he sent out our fathers first.